LineChan/CRI_SummerSchool/README.md

 ## Why did the project miss some Assets ?

-Because we use some commercial assets ans we can't put it on the git.
+Because we use some commercial assets and we can't put it on the git.
-We use Tornado Bandits - Low Poly Dungeon Pack it was about 40$ the time we buy it.
+We use Tornado Bandits - Low Poly Dungeon Pack it was about 40$ the time we bought it.

 **Google Doc for the project**